 The sustainability of the Temuan Orang Asli community in Kampung Orang Asli Bukit Cheeding and Pulau Kempas, Mukim Tanjung Duabelas, Kuala Langat District heavily relies on short-term self-employment, agricultural work and the collection and sale of non-timber forest products.

-Therefore, long-term strategies are imperative to empower them and diversify their sustainable livelihood programmes that will lead to a more resilient socioeconomic status.
+This is the second phase of our long-term strategies to empower them and diversify their sustainable livelihood programmes that will lead to a more resilient socioeconomic status.

 Additionally, the project also aims to capitalise the cultural, natural and environmental educational tourism potential of the nearby Kuala Langat North Forest Reserve (KLNFR) by developing interpretive trails within the reserve.